 25 of the nation’s most celebrated industry music professionals arrived into the North East to take part in the first Evolution Emerging Conference on 6 June 2018, ahead of the Evolution Emerging music festival on 9 June, which is now in its 10th year.

-Taking place at iconic international home for music, Sage Gateshead, guests included some of the UK’s leading band managers, festival promoters, record label executives, streaming pioneers, DIY artists, funders, tour managers and ground-breaking artist marketeers.
+Taking place at iconic international home for music, The Glasshouse International Centre for Music, guests included some of the UK’s leading band managers, festival promoters, record label executives, streaming pioneers, DIY artists, funders, tour managers and ground-breaking artist marketeers.

 In this video, NewcastleGateshead Convention Bureau meets Charlie Dancer, Generator’s Talent Development Manager, at the first Evolution Emerging Conference.